 Even though Bitcoin has been making the big headlines, the main use cases in financial services are more practical – to store data in blockchain-based distributed databases for better efficiency and transparency.
 For example, we’ve seen our FinTech clients use blockchain, for storing financial operations logs and signature management.
 There are other uses too: for example, in lending blockchain can remove the need for centralised gatekeepers, making it more secure to borrow money and provide lower interest rates or in trade finance creating more transparency, security and trust among the trade parties.

-There are many other use cases for the technology and we will explore them in detail as part of Fintech Week London for our sponsored session panel discussion ‘What’s Next For Blockchain In Financial Services’ on 12 July – you can get a free all-access online pass discount code here.
+There are many other use cases for the technology and we explored them in detail as part of Fintech Week London 2021 for our sponsored session panel discussion ‘What’s Next For Blockchain In Financial Services’ – you can get exclusive early access to the video by joining our FinTech Matters newsletter mailing list.

 So, how does the landscape look right now?
 Firstly, there is a substantial difference in how blockchain can be used by players in different segments of financial services.
 Established banks and technology firms are primarily focusing on the applications for digital identities and regulatory compliance, whereas ‘start-up operators’ are mostly engaged in activities related to capital markets.